ricab/scope_guard/README.md

 A scope guard is an object that employs RAII to execute a provided callback when leaving scope, be it through a _fall-through_, a return, or an exception.
-That callback can be a a function, a function pointer, a functor, a lambda, a bind result, a std::function, a reference to any of these, or any other callable, as long as it respects a few [preconditions](docs/precond.md) &ndash; most of which are enforced during compilation, the rest being hopefully intuitive.
+That callback can be a function, a function pointer, a functor, a lambda, a bind result, a std::function, a reference to any of these, or any other callable, as long as it respects a few [preconditions](docs/precond.md) &ndash; most of which are enforced during compilation, the rest being hopefully intuitive.

 All necessary code is provided in a [single header](scope_guard.hpp) (the remaining files are only for testing and documentation).